 Mash the bananas thoroughly.
 I use a fork to do this, but you can use a potato masher if you’d like.
 Hint: if your bananas are not quite completely ripe, put them in the microwave for about 20 seconds and they’ll soften right up.

-Add the mashed bananas to batter.
+Add the mashed bananas to the batter.
 Mix at low speed until well incorporated.
-Stir in nuts, salt and vanilla.
+Stir in nuts, salt, and vanilla.

 Pour batter into prepared pans.

 Bake at 300 for approximately 1 hour.
 Makes 2 loaves.